-A couple of years ago, one of the online comparison sites wrote a piece suggesting that just over a third of customers didn’t shop around and “auto renewed”.
+A couple of years ago, one of the online comparison sites declared that just over a third of customers didn’t shop around and “auto renewed”.
 They also suggested that by not shopping around, customers were collectively paying £1.3 billion more than they needed to.
 That’s rather a lot.
-It is also a reason why those of you savvy enough to shop around can get a much better deal.
-Why?
-Because, insurance companies factor in this amount to their budgeting plans.
+It is also a reason why you must shop around to get a much better deal.